About Atomic Technical Institute

 Accreditation

 Licensed by the WA State Training Board.
-CSU partnership delivers up to 48 transferable credits.
+CSU agreement delivers up to 48 transferable credits.

 - 2026